 - The application must be submitted on-line.
-More detailed information will be provided at informational sessions offered at the times and places listed at end of these Guidelines. - Your application and appendices must be combined in a single PDF. - Completed applications must be submitted electronically by midnight September 13, 2019.
+More detailed information will be provided below. - Your application and appendices must be combined as a single PDF document. - Completed applications must be submitted electronically by midnight October 9, 2020.

-To submit on-line go to https://redcap.vanderbilt.edu/surveys/?s=3LLX44KDHF.
-You will be asked to enter contact information about the lead community and academic partner, and upload your application.
+To submit on-line go to https://redcap.vanderbilt.edu/surveys/?s=DJPATHFJKK.
+You will be asked to enter contact information about the lead community and academic partner and to upload your application.
 If you have any questions about submitting this way or if electronic submission is not possible, please email lexie.lipham@vumc.org or call her at 615-936-2565.